Churches Working Together: Local and National

 Over half of Baptist churches are involved in some kind of ecumenical relationship.
 Many are part of a 'Churches Together' group in their town or city, or join together with other local churches for occasional worship or mission events.
 Some churches are part of a more formal Local Ecumenical Partnership (LEP), covenanting with other churches to share aspects of their life together – from buildings, to ministry, to a Single Congregation Partnership sharing the whole of their worship and mission life.

 Click here for the Baptists and Ecumenism paper which looks at the distinctive contributions Baptists have to make to the ecumenical movement, and the future hopes and challenges of the journey.

-The Joint Public Issues Team is an ecumenical collaboration of Methodist, Baptist and United Reformed Churches working together on justice and political issues.
+The Joint Public Issues Team is an ecumenical collaboration of Methodist, Baptist, Church of Scotland and United Reformed Churches working together on justice and political issues.